This post contains affiliate links. Please read my disclosure policy to learn more.

 If you plan on storing your fudge in the fridge as soon as it is made and cooled, the shelf life is extended by two to three weeks.
 Don’t forget to store your fudge in an airtight container so that it doesn’t pick up fridge odors.

-And finally, if you prepare your fudge and freeze as soon as it has cooled, your fudge could easily last up to 6 months in the freezer if it is double-wrapped and stored in an airtight container.
+And finally, if you prepare your fudge and freeze it as soon as it has cooled, your fudge could easily last up to 6 months in the freezer if it is double-wrapped and stored in an airtight container.

 Fudge should be cooled at room temperature to avoid lumpy, grainy fudge due to crystallization.